March 27 2014

 In 2008 the media made a big story of watermelon having Viagra-like effects since watermelon contains a substance called citrulline which converts into the amino acid arginine.
 Arginine helps dilate blood vessels.
 Because of this biochemical connection, Bhimu Patil, a researcher and director of Texas A&M's Fruit and Vegetable Improvement Center was quoted saying, "Arginine boosts nitric oxide, which relaxes blood vessels, the same basic effect that Viagra has, to treat erectile dysfunction and maybe even prevent it."
 Well, this is all the media needed to hype this story.
 But, does eating watermelon flesh or rind have any sexual enhancing effects?
 I love watermelon, it is one of my favorite foods.
 I actually love the combination of watermelon and feta cheese.
 I have been known to eat half a large watermelon at one sitting.
 I have not noticed any Viagra-like effects from eating watermelon or drinking watermelon juice.
 I have also tried citrulline supplements and arginine supplements and have not noticed much of an effect on erectile function.
 Even if citrulline and arginine dilate blood vessels, their effects are brief.
-If you really want to enhance libido, sensation and sexual stamina, Passion Rx with Yohimbe is one of your best options.

 According to Bhimu Patil, more citrulline - about 60 percent - is found in watermelon rind than in the flesh.

 I have no reason to believe that citrulline and arginine would not be safe when used in low dosages by a person with diabetes.